cagataysari/carnd_t1p4_advanced_lane_finding/README.md

 ![alt text][image5_orig]   |![alt text][image5]

 ####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+Calculate the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in function findLinePixels() in `util_findLane.py`
+The radius of curvature is implemented at getCurvatureRadiusInMeters() in `util_line.py`.
+The pixels are converted to values in units of meters.
+Then the radius is calculated based on the curvature formula of second-order polynomials.
+Since ultimately the steering angle is determined by the curvature, a low-pass filter is applied to smooth out the value over the time.
+In addition, if the difference of curvature is too big between the two lines, the lane data will be dropped and a past result will be reused.
+The filtering is at getCurvatureRadiusInMeters() and and isLaneValid() in `util_lane.py`.

+The position of the car with respect to lane center is calculated by subtracting the lane center from the image middle position.
+A negative value means the car is on the right side from the lane center.
+It is implemented at getCarDepartureFromLaneCeterInMeters() `util_lane.py`.

 ####6.
-An example image of your result plotted back down onto the road such that the lane area is identified clearly.
+An example image of your result plotted back down onto the road such that the lane area is identified.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in the function imaginLines() in my code in `util_vision.py`.
 Here is an example of my result on a test image:

 ![alt text][image6]